Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 </pba-cols>

 Notes:

 Some of the assumptions are connected to the number of players or maybe the access to information.
 And they are usually pretty stable.

 ---v

 ## Shifting Assumptions

 <pba-cols>
     <pba-col>
         If any of the assumptions change the game changes as well.
-Old incentives that were previously sensible may now motivate a vastly different behaviour.
+Old incentives that were previously sensible may now motivate a vastly different behavior.
     </pba-col>
     <pba-col>
         <img style="width: 300px" src="../../assets/img/3-Blockchain/assumptions_change.drawio.svg" alt="Some Pic" />